vgorbic1/Tutorials/Java/abstract-classes.md

 - Use an abstract class when you want to define a TEMPLATE for a group of subclasses.
 - Use intrface when you want to define a ROLE that other classes can play, regardless of where those classes are in the inheritance tree.

+When you don't want a class to be instantiated (in other words, you don't want anyone to make a new object of that class type) mark the class with the ```abstract``` keyword.

 Abstract classes are placeholders for actual implementation classes.
 The abstract class defines behavior, and the subclasses implement that behavior.
 ```java
 public abstract class Instrument {